How to update apps on Mac

 - Click the Chrome drop-down menu in the top left corner.

 - Chrome will scan for new versions and let you know if you’re running the most up-to-date version.

 - If your version is out of date, click the update button.

-Some smaller third party applications might not have a built-in update check.
+Some smaller third-party applications might not have a built-in update check.
 You’ll have to visit the developer’s website periodically to check for new versions.
-Or, you can install an RSS tracker to monitor the developer’s website for updates, which should make the whole process easier.
+Or you can install an RSS tracker to monitor the developer’s website for updates, making the whole process easier.

-- Select the Updater feature from the left-hand panel.
+- Go to the Updater feature from the sidebar.

-- Check the boxes next to the apps you want to update, or click “Select All.”
+- Select the boxes next to the apps you want to update or click “Select All.”

 - Click the large “Update” button.

 If you are comfortable with using Terminal, you can also update apps via this built-in utility.
 Just follow these steps:

 - Open Terminal from Applications > Utilities.

 - Press Return.